 Forming an S-Corporation may be a good idea.
 With an S-Corp, which is a pass-through entity for federal income tax purposes, you set up a regular payroll and make monthly payments to the IRS.
 Technically, you become an employee of the S-Corp and your salary is subject to payroll taxes – but your company profits, after payrolls and other expenses, are only subject to income tax, so depending on what you pay yourself you could save some money based on your particular situation.

-In praise of the HR-10 (or Keogh) 401k or SEP or SIMPLE IRA If you’re looking to contribute more to your retirement, the good news is you’re not stuck with only a Traditional IRA.
-Look into an HR-10 (or Keogh) 401k or SEP or SIMPLE IRA – the annual contribution limits are generally much higher than with a traditional IRA.
+If you’re looking to contribute more to your retirement, the good news is you’re not stuck with only a Traditional IRA.
+It may benefit you to look into an HR-10 (or Keogh) 401k or SEP or SIMPLE IRA – the annual contribution limits are generally much higher than with a traditional IRA.

 The information herein is not intended to be used, and cannot be used by any taxpayer, for the purpose of avoiding tax penalties.
 Taxpayers should seek advice based on their own particular circumstances from an independent tax advisor

 Securities offered through Voya Financial Advisors, Inc. member SIPC.

 Neither Voya nor its affiliated companies provide tax or legal advice.
 Please consult with your tax and legal advisors regarding your individual situation.